-The Company remains confident in its ability to renew and extend its long-term debt expiring in the near term.
-However, due to changes in the macro environment, including inflationary pressure, interest rate increases, and continued volatility in global financial markets, the Company's ability to access financing in the capital markets at attractive terms in the future could be adversely impacted.
+The Company remains confident in its ability to refinance its current and long-term debt expiring in the near term, as demonstrated with the recent refinancing completed in the fourth quarter of 2024.
+With changes in the macro environment, including continued volatility in global financial markets, the Company's ability to access financing in the capital markets at attractive terms in the future could be adversely impacted.
 Refer to "Risk Factors" within this MD&A and the AIF for more information.
 The Company continues to monitor the macro environment and remains satisfied that its disciplined approach employed with respect to its capital structure is appropriate given the characteristics and operations of the underlying asset base.
 The Company may also adjust its capital structure as a result of changes in current or expected economic and/or market conditions or its underlying business.
 Adjustments to the capital structure may result in refinancing or renegotiating its existing debt, issuance of new debt, issuance of equity or hybrid securities and the repurchase of common shares.